 Halleh B. Balch, PhD

 I am an experimental physicist developing novel optical microscopies and spectroscopies to study effects of climate change on the ocean.
 My current research focuses on developing nanophotonic sensors for in situ measurements onboard autonomous underwater vehicles.
-I hold an HHMI Hanna H. Gray Fellowship and an NSF Ocean Sciences Postdoctoral Fellowship at Stanford, where I am advised by Jen Dionne.
+I hold an HHMI Hanna H. Gray Fellowship and an NSF Ocean Sciences Postdoctoral Fellowship at Stanford, working with Jen Dionne.
 I received my PhD in Physics at UC Berkeley, working with Feng Wang and funded by the NSF GRFP.
 I have spent time as a researcher with [X] (Google), at the HHMI Janelia Farm Research Campus, at MIT, at the Advanced Light Source synchrotron, and at the Molecular Foundry at the Lawrence Berkeley National Lab.
 I received my undergraduate degree at Swarthmore where I studied physics and literature.
 When not in the lab, I play the violin and ultimate frisbee (separately).

 Email || LinkedIn || Twitter